Understanding Psychotropics: Should You Try Psychotropic Medications?

 Takeaway

 Managing a mental illness may mean seeking help in more than one place.
-Concurrent treatment - seeing a psychiatrist fora diagnosis and medication, and a counselor to work with you on the therapy side of things –can be effective for many people.
+Concurrent treatment, such as seeing a psychiatrist for a diagnosis and medication and working with a counselor to attend therapy can be effective for some people.

-Talking with your medical provider can help them and you determine whether psychotropic medication (or some other prescription drug) might be beneficial for your needs.
-Medication can be an important treatment for mental illness, but it is not the only option.
+Talking with your medical provider can help you both determine whether psychotropic medication (or some other prescription medication) might be beneficial for your needs.
+Medication can be an effective symptom management option for mental illness, but it is not the only option.

 Seeking to improve your mental health?